Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 If you want to instill a sense of urgency + make it still fun & engaging for your buyers, make sure you take advantage of the holiday spree!
 Look at Samsung’s promo special, for example:

-Samsungs Holiday Offer click to zoom
+Samsungs holiday offer click to zoom

 On top of holiday-themed discounts, you may also provide complimentary gift wrapping or the choice to include a personal note with the presents.
 It gives the receiver sentimental value and encourages them to shop in your store.